 The Chorus has performed at the Trundle ABBA Festival and Wellington Quota Art Show.
-The Chorus has also presented concerts in diverse venues such as Jenolan Caves Cathedral Cave, Mudgee wineries, Canowindra High School and Aged Care facilities in Bathurst, Orange & Blayney.
-For over a decade, the Chorus has hosted an annual Luncheon and Craft Display where we show off our cooking skills as well as our singing.
-In addition, the annual Charity Knit In and year-round knitting and crocheting efforts of chorus members and supporters have seen more than 50 blankets distributed to local charities since 2014.
+The Chorus has also presented concerts in diverse venues such as Jenolan Caves Cathedral Cave, Sydney Town Hall, Mudgee wineries and Aged Care facilities in Bathurst, Orange & Blayney.
+The Chorus are also well known for their delicious cooking.
+For over a decade, the Chorus hosted an annual Luncheon and Craft Display and in recent years have held High Teas where we show off our cooking skills as well as our singing.
+In addition, knitting and crocheting efforts of our chorus members and supporters have seen more than 100 blankets distributed to local charities since 2014.